-At Hispanic/Latino Behavioral Health Center of Excellence , we are committed to providing instructive resource materials and guidelines.
+At the Hispanic/Latino Behavioral Health Center of Excellence, we are committed to providing instructive resource materials and guidelines.
 These products are invaluable for providers, trainers, trainees, and students involved in mental and behavioral health practices.
-Our goal is to empower professionals with the knowledge and tools they need to offer culturally sensitive care to Hispanic and Latine communities.
+We aim to empower professionals with the knowledge and tools to offer culturally sensitive care to Hispanic and Latino communities.

-As part of National Suicide Prevention Awareness Month, and in support of disseminating culturally informed behavioral health resources, we are pleased to share our factsheet: Depression and Suicide Among Latine Youth: Addressing Cultural Stressors and Nurturing Cultural Strengths.
-This resource highlights the unique challenges Latine youth face and provides strategies to support their mental well-being.
+As part of National Suicide Prevention Awareness Month and in support of disseminating culturally informed behavioral health resources, we are pleased to share our factsheet: Depression and Suicide Among Latino Youth: Addressing Cultural Stressors and Nurturing Cultural Strengths.
+This resource highlights the unique challenges Latino youth face and provides strategies to support their mental well-being.
 Together, we can foster resilience and promote healing in our communities.

 Presentation slides